nkconnor/aima-rust/book/src/chapter_2_table.md

 > number of percepts it will receive).
 The lookup table will contain \\(\sum_{t=1}^T |P|^t\\) entries.

 In our case, we've asked the agent to handle all possible percepts for the rest of time.
-Sparing the this results in a lookup table that is infinite, and the capacity to do such a computation is impossible.
+Sparing the proof this results in a lookup table that is infinite, and the capacity to do such a computation is impossible.
 What simple changes could be made to our agent such that it can act rationally according to the weather but not use excessive resources?